dbt-labs/dbt-project-evaluator/README.md

 Each staging directory contains:
 - One staging model for each raw source table
 - One .yml file which contains source definitions, tests, and documentation (see [Source Directories](#source-directories))
-- One .yml file which contains tests & documentation for models in the same directory (see [Tests Directories](#tests-directories))
+- One .yml file which contains tests & documentation for models in the same directory (see [Test Directories](#test-directories))

 This provides for clear repository organization, so that analytics engineers can quickly and easily find the information they need.